IntrIntroduction: A Day to Unite, Take Pride, and Move Forward

 | Year | Theme | Venue | Highlight |

-From its modest start to becoming a worldwide center of new ideas, Singapore’s story shows that unity discipline, and a clear goal are key to success.
+From its early beginnings to becoming a global hub for innovation and growth, Singapore’s journey shows that unity, discipline, and a clear sense of purpose are key to long-term success.

 Frequently Asked Questions